window-seal-repair

 Double glazing is made from two panes of glass fitted with an airtight seal and filled with argon gas, which creates a barrier to stop heat escaping.
 The frames holding the glass are usually uPVC, aluminium or timber.
 If the seal is damaged, the argon gas can escape.
 If the glass is chipped or cracked, condensation can build up in the glazing panel.

 If you think your double-glazed windows need repair, it is essential to do so.
-Faulty double-glazed windows cause your home to lose heat, which leads to higher heating bills.

 Understanding Double Glazed Windows